praveshini/StarBird/README.md

-# Early Bird APC Injection · Rust · Stargate Resolver
+# Early Bird APC Injection · Stargate Resolver

 **Early Bird gets the worm.
 Before the EDR does.**